Ghanaian smock: Origin

 The smock was introduced in the 1600s during the reign of Yaa Naa Zanjina.
 It predates the modern suit.
 Today, the smock has been adopted widely outside Dagbon.

 The smock in the West

 Historically, the smock was rarely seen in the West.
 As recently as the 1990s, immigrants from Ghana were the only individuals seen wearing the smock.
 All of that changed as the popularity of films produced in Ghana increased among Black Americans and Caribbeans.
 In recent years people of African descent have started wearing smocks to churches, mosques, African festivals, and Kwanzaa celebrations in major Western cities like New York and Kingston, Jamaica.

+Popular usage

+In Ghana, smocks have traditionally been worn on Fridays.
+In 2026, the government designated Wednesdays as an official day to wear smocks.
+The weekly observance is known as Fugu day, which encourages the wearing and promotion of the traditional smock.

 Popular culture and art

 Purple Hibiscus

 Purple Hibiscus was a temporary, large-scale public art installation created by Ghanaian artist Ibrahim Mahama.
 Unveiled in April 2024, it transformed the facade of the Barbican Centre, a brutalist art and conference centre, in London, England.
 It was part of the Barbican Centre's exhibition "Unravel: The Power & Politics of Textiles in Art."
 The installation was on display from April 10 to August 18, 2024.